 People need to make their own choices.
-You can’t force people to make the right ones.posted over 1 year ago lol wouldn’t people just go back for refills with smaller cups? though psychologically speaking, you’d probably consume less. imo the right solution would be to make the healthier options easily accessible, or to provide some incentive.posted over 1 year ago
+You can’t force people to make the right ones.posted almost 2 years ago lol wouldn’t people just go back for refills with smaller cups? though psychologically speaking, you’d probably consume less. imo the right solution would be to make the healthier options easily accessible, or to provide some incentive.posted almost 2 years ago

 @tightsandtea that’s what i said ! if they are that used to it…they will do just that !